crdoconnor/strictyaml/docs/why/syntax-typing-bad.md

 ## When would you sacrifice terseness?

-Let's return to python for a second and imagine that
+Let's return to Python for a second and imagine that

 ```python
 x = "11" # this is a string